Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Operating System.md

 Some applications may include an uninstall feature that is located in the Windows Start menu with the application.

 ### Compatibility Mode
 Older applications may not run properly on newer Windows operating systems.
 Windows provides a way that these programs can be configured to run.
 If older software is not running properly, locate the executable file for the application.
 This can be done by right-clicking a shortcut for the application and selecting **Open file location**.
 Right-click the executable file and choose Properties.
-From the **Compatibility** tab, shown in the figure, you can run the **Windows compatibility troubleshooter** or manually configure the environment for the application.
+From the **Compatibility** tab you can run the **Windows compatibility troubleshooter** or manually configure the environment for the application.

 ### Considerations